guilatrova/latrovacommits-articles/posts/2019/post.md

 > Ansible is a universal language, unraveling the mystery of how work gets done.
 Turn tough tasks into repeatable playbooks.
 Roll out enterprise-wide protocols with the push of a button.

-## Backing up all my data with a press of a button
+## Backing up all my data with a single command

 Rules the playbook should follow to be useful:

 **1. Should be stored in the Cloud**
-I don't want to worry about having any free space in pendrives or bothering to carry them around.
+I don't want to worry about having any free space in pen drives or bothering to carry them around.
 I like having my data always available to me no matter where I am.
 I decided to go with AWS S3 for this.

 **2. Customizable**
-It should be extremely simple to allow adding and removing system paths from my backup.
-I decided to go by setting up a list of variables, that would follow the simplest format possible:
+It should be extremely easy to add and remove system paths from my backup.
+I decided to go by setting up a list of variables, that would follow the most simple format possible:

 ```yaml
 {